Carson Foster

-Carson James Foster (born October 26, 2001) is an American competitive swimmer.
-He won two medals at the 2024 Summer Olympics.
-He was a triple gold medalist at the 2019 World Junior Championships and a double silver medalist at the 2017 World Junior Championships.
-Foster also represented the United States at the Junior Pan Pacific Championships in 2018.
+Carson James Foster (born October 26, 2001) is an American competitive swimmer who competed for the University of Texas Longhorns and represented the United States at the 2024 Summer Olympics in Paris, winning a bronze medal in the close finish of the 400-meter individual medley and a silver medal in the Men's 4 × 200 meter freestyle relay.
+Outstanding in international competition, he was a triple gold medalist at the 2019 World Junior Championships in Budapest, and a double silver medalist at the 2017 World Junior Championships in Indianapolis.
+Foster also represented the United States at the 2018 Junior Pan Pacific Championships in Suva, Fiji, winning four gold medals in medley, freestyle and backstroke events.